Acne Pigment Spots

 Causes of Pigment Spots

 Pigment (melanin), and pigment spots, are produced in the skin (in melanocyte cells) as a natural result of skin injury.
 The injury could be a cut or a burn or an infection, such as acne.
 Pigment is brown to dark brown in color.
 This should not be confused with temporary red marks that are produced by the infection and the healing process.
 Pigment can also be caused, or exaggerated by, hormones within the skin.
 Dark skin is especially prone to pigment spots resulting from inflammation.
 Increased hormonal production during pregnancy may also cause pigment from infections to be darker and last longer.
+Post-inflammatory pigmentation will tend to darken and become more apparent when exposed to the sun.
+Therefore, a crucial part of managing this condition is use of a broad-spectrum sunscreen along with proper sun protection.

 Acne, including cystic acne and acne vulgaris, is an injury (infection) that can result in pigment spots.
 Depending upon the severity of the injury, the spot may remain visible four to ten weeks.
 If the acne infection is slow to heal (as a result of chemical imbalances in the skin) the pigment marks can be darker and may last eight to twelve weeks.